Light line for the vertical game

 Lighter line does bring you more contacts.

 The fun part of slow pitch jigging, I think, is the sensitivity.
 You have good control on the jig.
-You can feel that.
-You can sense what’s going on with the jig.
+You can feel all the jig movements.
+You can sense how the water is down there.
 This sensitivity enables you to change the settings and the applications purposefully when it’s not working.

 There’s a lot you can do to fight with a big fish on the light line.
-You need to learn the fighting skills in this “don’t pump your rod” style.
+You need to learn the fighting skills in this point down fight style.
 You will watch these guys catching a 30kg amberjack and a 48kg dogtooth tuna with PE2.0.

 You can always test your line system when you give up on a snag.
 See where it breaks, and you will know where is the weakest place in your line system.